 A more public commitment to the environment has been a priority for Apple since 2007, when Jobs penned the open letter "A Greener Apple."
 In it, he fought back against criticisms by environmental organizations such as Greenpeace, which had taken the company to task for not doing enough to reduce the use of toxic substances in its products.
 Jobs said the company would soon be ahead of its competitors in that realm, and promised improving its recycling goal--a milestone it ended up beating a year ahead of schedule.

 Greenpeace is carrying out campaigns against big brands like Apple to eliminate the spread of toxic chemicals that they believe to be a global threat to the environment.
 Apple has faced criticism for depending on ‘dirty energy’ and failing to adhere to environmental regulations.
 This is not the first time that Greenpeace has protested about Apple’s source of energy for their data centers.
 Back in April Greenpeace placed ‘dark iClouds’ over Regent Street’s Apple Store and a month later they infiltrated Apple’s Cupertino campus.

 Indeed Greenpeace has recognised that Apple is making some changes.
-We recently wrote how Greenpeace re-scored Apple on its commitment to renewable energy.
+Greenpeace re-scored Apple on its commitment to renewable energy.
 Greenpeace increased Apple's score in a number of areas in its “How Clean is your Cloud” report.
 The report, released in April, analyzed electricity consumption by data centers.
 However, Greenpeace said: “Ultimately, if Apple wants to get serious about its commitment to a coal-free iCloud, the most important thing it can do is use its buying leverage with Duke Energy and other utilities to push for cleaner electricity options.”